 xFR, red&=WxFR,#7SK,red&=WSKWT, and#(8)AK,red&=WAKW*,#(9)

-where W*=WWT-1WT is the Moore-Penrose pseudo inverse (Calisesi et al., 2005).
-This approach to source attribution assumes that the prior fractional sectoral contributions are correct in each grid cell and that emission sources are evenly distributed in grid cells that cross state lines.
-The high resolution of the inversion decreases the chance of source co-location or significant distributional errors across boundaries.
+where W*=WTWWT-1 is the Moore-Penrose pseudo inverse (Calisesi et al., 2005).
+In the case of disaggregating our posterior emission estimates to individual landfills, we scale the grid cell estimate by the fraction of emissions attributed to landfills in the prior estimate.
+These approaches to source aggregation and disaggregation assume that the prior fractional sectoral contributions are correct in each grid cell and that emission sources are evenly distributed in grid cells that cross state lines.
+Newly developed methods use prior and posterior error covariances to improve upon these assumptions (Cusworth et al., 2021).
+In the absence of prior error covariance estimates at the resolution of our inversion, we rely on the high resolution of the inversion to decrease the chance of source co-location or significant distributional errors across boundaries.

 3 Results and discussion